Morley Borough Independents: History

 In 2009, Judith Elliott was elected as the first Lord Mayor of Leeds from outside of the three major UK parties on Leeds City Council since the creation of the City of Leeds Metropolitan District Council in the Local Government Act 1972.

 The party stood an official MBI candidate in Ardsley and Robin Hood ward for the first and only time in 2012 election.
 Wyn Kidger came last out of the four candidates who stood in the ward, receiving 13.6% of the vote.
 She stood again in 2014 as an independent candidate although supported by the party.
 She received 9.3% of all of the votes cast, coming out of six candidates.
 Kidger was later elected as a Morley South ward councillor in 2018.

 Finnigan was the founding leader of the MBI's Council Group from 2004 until he lost his bid for re-election in 2018.
 Having represented Morley North ward since 2002, he chose not to stand again for the ward at the 2018 election and chose to stand as one of the party's three candidates in Morley South instead.
 Finnigan came third out of the three MBI candidates who stood but, as incumbent Labour councillor Neil Dawson received finished second out of all of the candidates, he was not re-elected.

 At the 2019 election, the MBIs retained both of their seats in Morley North and South wards.
 Finnigan was re-elected as a councillor for Morley North after replacing Tom Leadley as the MBI candidate in the ward.
 With the party's support, Leadley stood unsuccessfully for Ardsley and Robin Hood as an independent.
 He therefore became the party's council group leader again, having Judith Elliott taken over the role for the year during Finnigan's absence.

 Dawson announced his retirement from the council ahead of the 2021 and Jane Senior went on to gain the final Morley South seat from Labour.
 For the first time in a decade since 2011, the party then held all six of the town's city council seats, until Wyn Kidger and Bob Gettings left the party to sit as independents.

+Both before and after the May 2026 elections, the party held three city council seats.